ElektraInitiative/libelektra/doc/decisions/deferred_plugin_calls.md

 The called function receive their parameters via a KeySet.

-While called functions could return data using the `parameters` KeySet (or a seperate KeySet) there is no defined moment when the data can be collected.
+While called functions could return data using the `parameters` KeySet (or a separate KeySet) there is no defined moment when the data can be collected.
 Defining such a moment would break the lazy-loading constraint.
 It is recommended to use callbacks passed as `parameters`.
 The callback function declaration is not affected by this decision.

 ## Related decisions

-- Elektra's invoke functionality will be extended to also allow use of deferred calls with new functions:
+- Elektra's invoke functionality will be extended to also allow us to use deferred calls with new functions:

 - `int elektraInvokeFunctionDeferred (ElektraInvokeHandle * handle, const char * elektraPluginFunctionName, KeySet * ks)`
   which defers a call if the plugin exports `deferredCall`.